paulhuggett/digraph-hash/README.md

     visited[v] ← num-visited
     h ⨁ v
-    loop_point ← MAXIMUM
+    loop-point ← MAXIMUM
     for each out-vertex out of v
         h ⨁ edge(v, out)
-        (lp, digest) ← vertex_hash (out, table, visited) if out ≠ v
+        (lp, digest) ← vertex-hash (out, table, visited) if out ≠ v
-            loop_point ← min(loop_point, lp)
+            loop-point ← min(loop-point, lp)
         h ⨁ digest
     h ⨁ end
     digest ← hash-finalize(h)
-    if loop_point > num_visited
+    if loop-point > num-visited
         table[v] ← digest
-    return (loop_point, digest)
+    return (loop-point, digest)
 ~~~

 ### Origins

-The earliest version of this algorithm was based on the method used to eliminate duplicate types from [DWARF debugging information](http://dwarfstd.org/doc/DWARF4.pdf) (see DWARF Debugging Information Format Version 4, Appendix E.2).
+The earliest version of this algorithm was based on the method used to eliminate duplicate types from DWARF debugging information (see [DWARF Debugging Information Format Version 4]((http://dwarfstd.org/doc/DWARF4.pdf)), Appendix E.2).
 In this scheme, each type is emitted to a separate `.debug_types` object-file section which has an associated “key” calculated by hashing the contents of the type and of all types that are reachable from it.

 ## Examples